reaniwen/Amoureux/README.md

     3. Refine design structure.

 ##Apirl 21
 ##Till now, all main functions have been all implemented.
-The follow-on work will focus on wether widget and some UI refine.
+The follow-on work will focus on weather widget and some UI refine.